 Each week the Code Officers hold open office hours to meet with the public and answer questions.
 Office hours are held twice/week on the 2nd floor of Town Hall:

 - Tuesdays, from 1:30 p.m. - 3:30 p.m.

 - Thursdays from 10:00 a.m. - 12:00 p.m.

 These hours are first come/first served and are limited to about 15 minutes.
 Please check in at the Community Development Department in Room 216 upon your arrival and bring any documentation or property information to the visit so that we can best respond to your inquiry.

-If you are unable to visit in person during these hours, you may also complete this form to request information on a specific property, zoning requirements, subdividing property, etc., however due to the volume of requests, a response may take up to 10 business days.
+If you are unable to visit in person during these hours, you may contact us via email, or complete this form to request information on a specific property, zoning requirements, subdividing property, etc., however due to the volume of requests, a response may take up to 10 business days.
 All requests are taken in order of when received and reviewed depending on availability of staff.

 You may also find answers to Frequently Asked Questions here.